panubo/fleet-deploy/README.md

 The following deployment methods are supported:

 - Simple Stop-Start: just stop and start all units in one go
-- Rolling Stop-Start - Start and stop units in succession by chunking quantity
+- Rolling Stop-Start: Start and stop units in succession by chunking quantity
-- Atomic Switchover - (not yet implemented)
+- Atomic Switchover: Spawn new units, execute atomic-handler script, then destroy the old units.
+The atomic-handler is responsible for service discovery updates to make the deployment seamless.

 ## Usage